Zudoku

 kraft cloud volume list

-which should output something similar to:
+which should output something like:

 NAME CREATED AT SIZE ATTACHED TO STATE PERSISTENT my-volume 15 seconds ago 100 MiB available true

-Populating the Volume with Local Data (Optional)
+Populating the volume with local data (Optional)

 If you'd like to populate your empty volume with local data, you can use the kraft cloud volume import command.
 For example, assuming the volume's name is my-volume and that the data you want to import are in your my-data directory, you would run: